Artemether: Mechanism of action

-The accepted mode of action of the peroxide containing drug involve its interaction with heme (byproduct of hemoglobin degradation), derived from proteolysis of haemoglobin.
-This interaction results in the formation of toxic oxygen and carbon centered radicals.

-One of the proposed mechanisms is that through inhibiting anti-oxidant and metabolic enzymes, artemisinin derivatives inflict oxidative and metabolic stress on the cell.
-Some pathways affected may concern glutathione and glucose metabolism.
-As a consequence, lesions and reduced growth of the parasite may result.

-Another possible mechanism of action suggests that arteristinin drugs exert their cidal action through inhibiting PfATP6.
+A possible mechanism of action is that artemisinin drugs exert their cidal action by inhibiting PfATP6.
 Since PfATP6 is an enzyme regulating cellular calcium concentration, its malfunctioning will lead to intracellular calcium accumulation, which in turns causes cell death.

 Pharmacokinetics

 Absorption of artemether is improved 2- to 3-fold with food.
 It is highly bound to protein (95.4%).
 Peak concentrations of artemether are seen 2 hours after administration.

 Artemether is metabolized in the human body to the active metabolite, dihydroartemisinin, primarily by hepatic enzymes CYP3A4/5.
 Both the parent drug and active metabolite are eliminated with a half-life of about 2 hours.

 Chemistry

 Artemether is a methyl ether derivative of artemisinin, which is a peroxide-containing lactone isolated from the antimalarial plant Artemisia annua.
-It is also known as dihydroartemisinin methyl ether, but its correct chemical nomenclature is (+)-(3-alpha,5a-beta,6-beta,8a-beta, 9-alpha,12-beta,12aR)-decahydro-10-methoxy-3,6,9-trimethyl-3,12-epoxy-12H-pyrano(4,3-j)-1,2-benzodioxepin.
+It is also known as dihydroartemisinin methyl ether, but its correct chemical nomenclature is (+)-(3α,5aβ,6β,8aβ,9α,12β,12aR)-decahydro-10-methoxy-3,6,9-trimethyl-3,12-epoxy-12H-pyrano[4,3-j]-1,2-benzodioxepine.

 It is a relatively lipophilic and unstable drug, which acts by creating reactive free radicals in addition to affecting the membrane transport system of the plasmodium organism.